Kingsley Kuku: Remaking the Niger Delta: Challenges & Opportunities

 Kuku, who said in one of his media chats that, "in May 2009, before the amnesty proclamation, production output had dipped to 680,000 barrels of per day, from 2.2 million barrels per day.
-Due to the amnesty programme, the nation’s crude oil production today stands at about 2.7 million Barrels per day and the target of 4.5 million barrels per day is plausible, if amnesty gains are sustained," also warned in his book -Remaking the Niger Delta: Challenges and Opportunities – that the oil companies and other stakeholders cannot continue with business as usual while he and other concerned citizens continue to make strenuous attempts to re-orient and reintegrate former agitators.
+Due to the amnesty programme, the nation’s crude oil production today stands at about 2.7 million barrels per day and the target of 4.5 million barrels per day is plausible, if amnesty gains are sustained," also warned in his book Remaking the Niger Delta: Challenges and Opportunities that the oil companies and other stakeholders cannot continue with business as usual while he and other concerned citizens continue to make strenuous attempts to re-orient and reintegrate former agitators.
 He emphasized that the historical Grievances that gave rise to militancy and insurgency ought to be addressed as Nigeria owes it to the present and future generations to put environmental remediation on the agenda while ensuring that adequate Corporate social responsibility commitment is extracted from the multinational oil companies that are operating in the Niger Delta communities towards meaningful development within their immediate operational base in Nigeria for peace and security to reign supreme in the country.
-In similar form Kuku made a pronouncement which was reported by many newspapers in Nigeria in which he described the prevailing peace in Nigeria as "fragile" and admonished that the peace in the region may relapse to another brand of restiveness, unless relevant developmental agencies intensify efforts to change the face of the nation's oil rich belt.
-One of the significant features of the Kuku-led amnesty programme is its impact on the lives of the ex-militants many of whom have now been transformed into better citizens who are not only concerned about personal upliftment but the progress and development of the society as a whole.
+In similar form Kuku made a pronouncement that was reported by many newspapers in Nigeria in which he described the prevailing peace in Nigeria as "fragile" and admonished that the peace in the region may relapse to another brand of restiveness, unless relevant developmental agencies intensify efforts to change the face of the nation's oil rich belt.
+One of the significant features of the Kuku-led amnesty programme is its impact on the lives of the ex-militants, many of whom have now been transformed into better citizens who are not only concerned about personal upliftment but the progress and development of the society as a whole.
 This much is reflected in the present preoccupation of many of the ex-agitators.
 For instance, a leader of the ex militants in Ondo State established a skill acquisition centre in the State for the purpose of training youths across the country in various skills that will make them fit for employment, particularly by the various oil companies in the country.
-Similarly, in the wake of a terrible flood that ravaged many communities in Nigeria, including some part of the Niger Delta, some of the ex-militants contributed funds and relief materials to support and improve the lot of the people that were affected by the flood.
+Similarly, in the wake of a terrible flood that ravaged many communities in Nigeria, including part of the Niger Delta, some of the ex-militants contributed funds and relief materials to support and improve the lot of the people who were affected by the flood.